 2. Utilize the Option Set value sorting

-In the Territory example I’ve added a new option set to replace the name field.
-I’ve added all the Territory names and and I can now set the name for each Territory record through the Option Set.
+In the Territory example, I’ve added a new option set to replace the name field.
+I’ve added all the Territory names and I can now set the name for each Territory record through the Option Set.

 All I need to make sure is that the Values are in the order that I desire.

 After exporting my original chart, I modify the fetchcollection attribute pointing the Territory name, to point to the new option set instead.
 In this case, the new schema name is “new_name”.

 That’s all and after importing my chart now sort according to the label values and not their names.

 Again, now a much more pleasant order of Territories.

 This method is definitely easier and quicker to implement, but it also assumes that you are working with reasonably few names and that you can implement the Option Set and ensure its values are updated properly.
 Do note that CRM 2013 and previous versions, there was a bug on proper sorting according to option sets.